legluondunet/MyLittleLutrisScripts/Prince of Persia - The Sands of time/README.md

 Play "Prince of Persia - The Sands of Time" provided by GOG on Linux!
 ## Technical notes:
 - This script installer will automagically set the game to your desktop resolution with widescreen mode
-- In case you have the fog bug, just desactivate fog in graphic settings
+- If you obtain a white screen, turn off fog into the graphics settings
 - This game has insufficient controller support, for a better game experience, you will find AntimicroX profiles for your controller here: https://github.com/legluondunet/MyLittleLutrisScripts/tree/master/Prince%20of%20Persia%20-%20The%20Sands%20of%20time/gamepad%20profiles
 ## Credits: